MĀORI POINT IS DR. MARILYN DUXSON, DR. MAGGIE EVANS, MATT EVANS AND DR. JOHN HARRIS: SCIENTISTS, GRAPEGROWERS, & WINEMAKERS

 Māori Point is located in Central Otago, New Zealand.
 Our vineyard and winery are beside the Southern Alps of New Zealand, between the towns of Wanaka and Cromwell.
 We are surrounded by mountains, snow-covered in winter (and often through summer).
-Our soil is wind-blown loess over deep deposits of large boulders left at the foot of the Hawea glacier, 10,000 years ago.
+Our soil is wind-blown loess and gravels over deep deposits of large boulders left at the foot of the Hawea glacier, 10,000 years ago.
 Free-draining and low in organic matter, this soil is ideal for Pinot Noir.
 Our grapes and wines are influenced by the schist-based soils, by the intensity of our sunlight (particularly in the ultraviolet spectrum), by the cool nights and variable weather of this sub-alpine environment, and by the unique microflora that thrive here.

 We are connected to this land - this ecosystem - and the wine it creates.
 Each grapevine has a story, and we laboriously hand-tend each vine to help it tell that story.
 Flowers and aromatic plants are grown between the vine rows and then mown and mulched under the vines, which along with our compost creates beneficial nutrition for the vines.
 Our extensive native plantings are thriving, and our honeybees can be found buzzing throughout the property.
 This land and its microflora may explain why our wines show particular purity and intensity, combining beautiful flavors with soft, velvety textures.
 We allow the native wild yeasts from our vineyard to perform our Pinot Noir fermentations, and we do not fine or filter our Pinot Noir.
 Our winemaking is the artisanal ideal: our winery is right next to our vines, and we hand craft our wines with minimal intervention.
 We do not intervene, yet we are deeply involved: we smell and taste and ponder each fermentation and each barrel of our wine, from start to finish.
 We have learned to read our wines, to understand their past and dream about what they will become.